hortonworks/cloudbreak/docs/index.md

 ###DIY - Deploying Cloudbreak UI and API

-Cloudbreak is deployed as orchestrated docker containers.
+Cloudbreak is deployed as orchestrated Docker containers.
 We created a project which guides you through self deployment: https://github.com/sequenceiq/cloudbreak-deployer